Ello (social network)

-In 2018, Ello was acquired by Talenthouse.
+Ello was an online social networking service created by Paul Budnitz and Todd Berger in March 2014.
+It was shut down in July 2023.

 History

 Ello began as a private social network consisting of seven artists and programmers.
 After a year of the social network being private, the creators redesigned the website and launched Ello to the public.
 Seed funding of $435,000 from the venture capital investor FreshTracks Capital in January 2014 helped sustain the company initially.
 This decision earned some criticism when the network achieved wider popularity.

 Ello launched on March 19, 2014, complete with a manifesto that claimed to distinguish it from other social networks like Facebook.
 The site promised it would never sell user data, proclaiming "You Are Not a Product".
 The social network service officially launched on April 3, although membership registration was only by invitation.

 Ello gained added attention in September 2014, when numerous members of the LGBTQ community left Facebook following the controversial enforcement of its real-name policy, thought to be intended to exclude drag queens in San Francisco.
 At its peak, the social network was processing more than 30,000 signup requests an hour.
 It is estimated that 20% of sign ups remain active on the site one week after registration.

 In October 2014, Ello reorganized itself as a benefit corporation and raised a further $5.5 million in venture capital.
 In 2015 Ello launched its iPhone app, which has many similarities to the original website, including format.
 In 2016, Wired writer Charley Locke noted that the user base of Ello has shifted from early adopters of new social media to artists and other creative people.
 In 2018, Talenthouse acquired Ello for an undisclosed amount.

+As of July 2023, the Ello social network is no longer available.

 Features

+Initially influenced by Facebook, Ello later switched to a Pinterest-like focus on art, photography, fashion and web culture.